-- 5. If you want to view the display simultaneously on your computer monitor and the projector screen, see "Connecting an External Monitor" on page 20. - 6.
-Tighten the screws on the connectors.
+If you want to view the display simultaneously on your computer monitor and the projector screen, see "Connecting an External Monitor" on page 20.
 If you don't need to make any other connections, you can plug in your projector and turn it on.
 See page 30 for instructions.